Diane McWhorter

-Rebecca Diane McWhorter is an American journalist, commentator, and author who has written extensively about race and the history of civil rights.
+Rebecca Diane McWhorter (born November 1, 1952) is an American journalist, commentator, and author who has written extensively about race and the history of civil rights.
 She won the Pulitzer Prize for General Nonfiction and the J. Anthony Lukas Book Prize in 2002 for Carry Me Home: Birmingham, Alabama, the Climactic Battle of the Civil Rights Revolution (Simon & Schuster, 2001; reprinted with a new afterword, 2013).

 Early life and education

-McWhorter is from Birmingham, Alabama, where she attended the Brooke Hill School.
+McWhorter is from Birmingham, Alabama, where she attended the Brooke Hill School, which is now The Altamont School.

 Among McWhorter's elementary school classmates was Mary Badham, who portrayed "Scout" Finch in the 1962 film To Kill a Mockingbird.
 When the film was released, McWhorter was among the students who went to a viewing of the film as part of a school field trip.
 She later reflected on that experience:

 "By, you know, rooting for a black man, you were kind of betraying every principle that you had been raised to believe, and I remember thinking "what would my father think if he saw me fighting back these tears when Tom Robinson gets shot?"
 It was a really disturbing experience; to be crying for a black man was so taboo."

 McWhorter graduated from Wellesley College in 1974.